jamesrharwood/thesis/chapters/appendix/barriers.md

 ### 7: Researchers may misunderstand{#sec-understanding}

 Researchers may not understand concepts, terms or words within the guidance, or they may understand them differently to how the developers intended.
-Some items (or entire guidelines) might be new concepts.
-E.g. SQUIRE guidelines written at a time where Quality Improvement was still a new concept to many people, and some items (e.g. Context, Study of the intervention) were less familiar than others.
+Some items (or entire guidelines) might be new concepts. e.g., SQUIRE guidelines written at a time where Quality Improvement was still a new concept to many people, and some items (e.g., Context, Study of the intervention) were less familiar than others.
 Researchers may have nowhere to turn for help should they not understand something.

 ######## Ideas to address this barrier: